0x72c15co/Homelab/README.md

 | **Target 3** | Metasploitable2 | Success |

 #### Issue: ICMP Silent Host
-Even after configuring static IPs, the Kali machine could not ping the Windows 10 VM, resulting in Destination Host Unreachable.
+* Even after configuring static IPs, the Kali machine could not ping the Windows 10 VM, resulting in Destination Host Unreachable.

 #### Diagnosis:
-While the Linux targets responded immediately, windows 10 classifies internal networks without a gateway as "Unidentified Networks," automatically applying the most restrictive Public Firewall Profile.
+* While the Linux targets responded immediately, windows 10 classifies internal networks without a gateway as "Unidentified Networks," automatically applying the most restrictive Public Firewall Profile.
 This profile silences the host by dropping all ICMP (ping) requests.

 #### The Root Cause:
-Windows Firewall's default state allows all outbound traffic but blocks almost all unsolicited inbound traffic (Default-Deny).
+* Windows Firewall's default state allows all outbound traffic but blocks almost all unsolicited inbound traffic (Default-Deny).
 While the network 'plumbing' was correct, the host-based security policy was dropping the Attacker's ICMP Echo Requests.

-#### The Fix:
+#### Solutions:
-I performed a two-step verification and fix:

-##### 1. Isolation Test:
+* **1. Isolation Test:**
 Briefly disabled all firewall profiles using netsh advfirewall set allprofiles state off to confirm the VirtualBox internal wiring was correct and reconfigured the internal             network adapter by manually assigning ip address and the subnet mask.

-##### 2. Granular Hardening:
+* **2. Granular Hardening:**
 Re-enabled the firewall and applied a specific exception rule to allow ICMP traffic while maintaining the system's defensive posture:

       netsh advfirewall firewall add rule name="Allow ICMPv4" protocol=icmpv4:8,any dir=in action=allow

+A comparision table between before applying the solution and after applying the solution:

 <table>
   <tr>
     <td><b>Before (Firewall On)</b></td>